 Louisville, KY Highlights:

-• Tour Churchill Downs & the Kentucky Derby Museum: Go behind the scenes of the most famous horse race in the world.
+• Tour Churchill Downs & the Kentucky Derby Museum: I went behind the scenes and felt the thrill of Derby Day—now it’s your turn.

-• Walk “Museum Row” on Main Street: Explore the Louisville Slugger Museum, Muhammad Ali Center, and other downtown gems.
+• Walk “Museum Row” on Main Street: I loved hopping between the Louisville Slugger Museum, Muhammad Ali Center, and other downtown gems—you’ll be amazed how much history fits on one street.

-• Sample bourbon on the Urban Bourbon Trail: Taste your way through bars and distilleries showcasing Kentucky’s signature spirit.
+• Sample bourbon on the Urban Bourbon Trail: I tasted my way through cozy bars and sleek distilleries—you should too if you want the full Kentucky experience.

 Best Time to Visit Louisville, KY